Seattle area: We just experienced a wildly warm, record-breaking series of days in January

 Typically, high temperatures this time of year linger in the mid-40s.

-“I’m sure many people were entranced by the warmness,” Berg said of the recent weather.
+“I’m sure many people were entranced by the warmness,” Burg said of the recent weather.
 “I don’t see any days where it’s going to be sunny and dry and in the upper-50s for awhile.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.